-Most reasons for composting fall into two categories.
-The first reason is the reduction of waste.
 The more we compost organic materials rather than throwing them away, the more landfill space is saved.
 This means we have less trash, fewer landfills, and save costs (i.e., taxpayer money) on trash collection because there is less to collect, transport, and dispose.
-The second reason is to improve the environment by improving the soil.
-When finished compost is added to the soil, it affects everything in the environment from water cleanliness to plant vitality.
+When finished, compost is added to the soil; it affects everything in the environment from water cleanliness to plant vitality.

-It's easy to learn how to compost.
-There are a tremendous number of options for containing your compost.
-Some people choose to go bin-less, simply building a compost pile in a convenient spot on the ground.
-Others build bins from materials such as recycled pallets, or two-by-fours and plywood.
+Options for composting containers are going bin-less or simply building a compost pile on the ground.
+You can also build bins from materials such as recycled pallets, two-by-fours, and plywood.
 There are also many commercial bins on the market.

-You can also find information about composting on the Maine Department of Environmental Protection (MDEP) website.
+You can also find information about composting at Maine Department of Environmental Protection (MDEP).